 Spill-over by non-protected results diffusion

+Different dissemination levels, ranging from awareness to exploitation, are proposed to ensure the translation of developments and outputs into new findings and market opportunities.
+The objective is to reach the fullest range of potential users and uses among research, social, investment and policy makers.
 Non-protected results comprise descriptions of open interfaces as well as other information of general interest.
 These will be disseminated via press releases, interviews, EOC internal sharing(emails, collaborations platforms and presentations at workshops), contribution to standardization bodies(O-RAN, 3GPP, ETSI...etc), and trade fairs(eg. Mobile World Congress).
 Innovations and ideas going beyond the EOC can be fed into EU R&D projects as the JU SNS, if applicable

+DT commits to undertake the dissemination actions of non-protected results from IPCEI on Microelectronics (among the participating companies and Member states) presented below: